taskyland/snowbin/README.md

 the scss, then `bun dev` to start wrangler dev.

-Server is built with Hono with `hono/jsx` for templating, SCSS and TailwindCSS with radix-colors, shikiji and markdown-it for markdown.
+Server is built with Hono with `hono/jsx` for templating, SCSS and TailwindCSS with radix-colors, shiki and markdown-it for markdown.

 ## Contributing